Integration-Automation/AutoControlGUI/docs/source/example/keyboard/keyboard.rst

     type_key("S")
     type_key("T")

-| Keyboard key is press
+| Keyboard check key is press
+| check_key_is_press function will check key is pressed or not
 .. code-block:: python

     import sys